 Archival collections should be cataloged and preserved for future generations to enjoy.
 Our methodology includes acquisition, description, research, exhibition, and preservation utilizing a formal nomenclature.
 We implement the standards set by the Society of American Archivists such as Describing Archives: A Content Standard.
-We are developing machine learning technologies and augmented VR exhibit experiences with UCI Applied Innovation.
+We are creating 3D printed artifacts, harnessing machine learning technologies, and creating augmented VR exhibit experiences with UCI Applied Innovation.
 Check out the live UCI Giving Day tour with Ryan Foland and Hai Truong who visit Jennifer at the lab.
 Partnerships are crucial to the longevity of our work such as the Smithsonian and Intel VR partnership to offer an experience to 1 million guests.
 The Smithsonian has a 3D Digitization department that specilizes in showcasing their lazer scanned collections.

 Conservation is our priority when organizing and arranging collections.
 We can inventory and prioritize your collections.
 Our digitization procedures ensure accessibility for the future.
 Our lexicon is based on A Glossary of Archival and Records Terminology by Richard Pearce-Moses.
 We manage archives according to best practices established by Society of American Archivists and the Society of California Archivists.
 We maintain active membership and maintain our training by attending conferences, viewing webinars, and attending workshops.

 We offer installation, system management, and training of your archival system.
 We handle the collection arrangement and help you develop archive policy.
 Your organization’s board will receive a report with collection’s data and a legacy plan.
 You can enroll in our Google Classroom for a plethora of resources and hands-on training.
 Reference our extensive list of resources and historic & research sites to see which organizations we recommend.

 Here are some of our recent community projects:

 - Balboa Island Museum Archive with PastPerfect